Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Simulation Study

 \subsection{Estimated Powers}

-We now compare the powers of the tests with the usual Mardia skewness (MS) and kurtosis (MK) tests along with several tests of normality.
+We now compare the powers of the tests with the usual Mardia skewness (MS) and kurtosis (MK) tests along with several tests of normality; see \cite{chen2022you} for a recent review.

 The following tests of Gaussianity are considered for the comparison of performances.
 The test by Henze and Zirkler \cite{henze1990class} is denoted as the HZ test.
 The test of normality developed by Royston \cite{royston1982extension,royston1983some,royston1992approximating,royston1995remark} is denoted as the R test.
 The testing procedure described by Doornik and Hansen \cite{doornik2008omnibus} is denoted as the DH test.
 The skewness-based test of normality described by Kankainen, Taskinen and Oja \cite{kankainen2007tests} is denoted as the $ \text{KTO}_\text{S} $ test, and the kurtosis-based test of normality described in the same paper is denoted as the $ \text{KTO}_\text{K} $ test.
 The test developed by Bowman and Shenton \cite{bowman1975omnibus} is denoted as the BS test.
 The testing procedure studied by Villasenor Alva and Estrada \cite{villasenor2009generalization} is denoted as the VE test.
 The test of normality developed by Zhou and Shao \cite{zhou2014powerful} is denoted as the ZS test.
+The testing procedure based on the measure of skewness proposed in \cite{mori1993multivariate} is denoted as the MRS test.
+The test for multivariate skewness described in \cite{malkovich1973tests} is denoted as the MAS test, while the test for multivariate kurtosis described by the same authors is denoted as the MAK test.
+The test of kurtosis based on the measure of multivariate kurtosis proposed in \cite{koziol1989note} is denoted as the KK test.